-This article reveals the salary structure of Nurses in South Africa in the year 2021.
+This article reveals the salary structure of Nurses in South Africa in 2023.

-If you’re contemplating becoming a nurse, it is a possible scenario to be curious about how much nurses in your country earn or where you wish to practise.
+If you’re contemplating becoming a nurse, it is possible to be curious about how much nurses in your country earn or where you wish to practice.
 According to the U.S. Bureau of Labor Statistics (BLS), Registered nurses earn a median annual salary of $73,300 as of 2019.
-But that’s just an average across all specialities, with some of the highest paying nursing careers paying over $180K annually. it is advisable to decide which specialities or career direction is right for you and streamline your search.
+But that’s just an average across all specialties, with some of the highest-paying nursing careers paying over $180K annually.
+It is advisable to decide which specialties or career directions are right for you and streamline your search.

-Nurses make the list of highest earners in most countries, the reason cannot be far-fetched, they are the custodian of health practices and hospitals cannot function without them even with the best of doctors.
-It is a requirement for a nurse to be registered before he or she can work either in private or government-owned hospitals or medical clinics.
-They can as well work for other organizations, such as outpatient facilities, rehabilitation centres, or senior centres.
-Their central job is to promote wellness and health no matter the setting.
+Nurses make the list of highest earners in most countries; the reason cannot be far-fetched: they are the custodians of health practices, and hospitals cannot function without them, even with the best of doctors.
+It is a requirement for a nurse to be registered before he or she can work in either private or government-owned hospitals or medical clinics.
+They can also work for other organizations, such as outpatient facilities, rehabilitation centers, or senior centers.
+Their central job is to promote wellness and health, no matter the setting.

-Becoming a registered is not a trivial feat, an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) is a must-have before one can proceed with council exam to become an RN.
+Becoming a registered nurse is not a trivial feat; an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) is a must-have before one can proceed with the council exam to become an RN.

 Nurses Must-Have Skills

 Nurses must have superb communication skills because so much of what they do requires conveying information, from guiding and educating patients to briefing doctors and other nurses on changes in a patient’s status.
 Discussions can be complicated by the fact that many patients know little about medicine, so health information must be rendered in less technical terms.

 Communicating compassion, respect, and confidence to patients and families who may be frightened or angry is critical.
 Nurses also have to listen attentively to patients and their families to collect important information.